 Individuals can apply for asylum regardless of whether they are lawfully in the United States.
 In other words, an undocumented immigrant can still be eligible for political asylum.
-To apply for asylum, one must either request it at a port-of-entry when first entering the United States, or file an application within one year of arrival in the U.S.
+To apply for asylum, one must either request it at a port of entry when first entering the United States or file an application within one year of arrival in the U.S.

 To apply for asylum, one must fill out and file a USCIS Form I-589, Application for Asylum and Withholding of Removal.
 No fee is required to process the application.

-Asylum interviews must be conducted within 60 days after an applicant files a claim, and the entire process typically takes around 180 days.
+An asylum interview must be conducted within 60 days after an applicant files a claim, and the entire process typically takes around 180 days.
 If the United States Citizenship and Immigration Service (USCIS) asylum officer conducting the interview finds that the request cannot be granted, undocumented applicants will be referred for deportation proceedings before the Executive Office of Immigration Review (EOIR).